-of avoiders are trying to avoid Brexit news
+71% of avoiders are trying to avoid Brexit news Ordii\2017.

-Oldii 2017.
 Which, if any, of the following are reasons why you actively try to avoid news?
-Base: All who actively avoid the news: UK = 1263.
+Base: All who actively avoid the rews: UK = 1263.
 Note: Data from separate follow-up fieldwork conducted 11-12 February 2019.

-Those who voted for Brexit, including the young and those in London, were more likely to avoid the news and more likely to say that news has a negative impact on their mood.
+Those who voted to remain in the EU, including the young and those in London, were more likely to avoid the news and more likely to say that news has a negative impact on their mood.

 "Although I do watch the political news avidly, I made a new resolution to stop as it has a negative effect on my mood as I feel powerless to change anything."
 Female 55+, UK